Employment-Based Immigration Lawyer

 Best for: Self-petitioners whose work matters beyond one employer—researchers, founders, and clinicians driving U.S.-level impact.

-What I do: I map publications, citations, grants, adoption, and impact metrics to the Dhanasar framework—proving national importance, that you’re well-positioned, and why waiving the job offer/PERM benefits the U.S.
+What I do: I visualize an approvable petition by reviewing your credentials and asking the right questions.
+I map your publications, citations, grants, adoption, and impact metrics to the Dhanasar NIW framework—proving national importance, arguing that you’re well-positioned, and explaining how and why waiving the job offer and waiving PERM benefits the U.S. national interest.

 EB‑1A Extraordinary Ability